MCG Manager - v20029

 [Click to view large picture]

 6. Close the MCG Manager program and take out the external device.
-Insert the external device to the CAVS 205G USB player.
+Insert the external device to the CAVS 205G USB or 205G Plus player.

 [Click to view large picture]

-The external device is successfully converted for play in CAVS 205G USB player.
+The external device is successfully converted for play in CAVS 205G USB or 205G Plus player.

 Due to the fast evolving Windows OS, you may experience some trouble with the external device converted as above.
 A typical example is when the following screen shows up on the TV screen when the converted external device is inserted in the CAVS 205G player.